minodevito/Milestone-Project/README.md

 Overall, this portfolio has been designed to provide a seamless and enjoyable user experience, regardless of the user's device or screen size.
 If you encounter any issues with content responsiveness or have any suggestions for improvement, please feel free to reach out and let me know.

+### Design
+The design of this portfolio has been carefully crafted to showcase my professional background and creative abilities in a visually appealing and easy-to-navigate format.

+The color scheme and typography of the portfolio have been thoughtfully chosen to present a professional and polished image while reflecting my personality and style.
+The color palette and font selection are harmonious, and the typography is legible and easy on the eyes.

+To enhance the visual appeal and engagement of the portfolio, high-quality images and multimedia content have been incorporated throughout.
+These have been carefully selected and optimized to load quickly and be compatible with a range of devices and browsers.

+Overall, the design of this portfolio aims to strike a balance between professionalism and personality, while also showcasing my skills and experience in a visually compelling way.

 ### Website viewport for iPad: